amkilar/GERONIMO/README.md

 ### How to browse GERONIMO results obtained in WSL?
 You can easily access the results obtained on WSL from your Windows environment by opening `File Explorer` and pasting the following line into the search bar: `\\wsl.localhost\Ubuntu\home\`.
 This will reveal a folder with your username, as specified during the configuration of your Ubuntu system.
 To locate the GERONIMO results, simply navigate to the folder with your username and then to the `home` folder. (`\\wsl.localhost\Ubuntu\home\<user>\home\GERONIMO`)

+### GERONIMO occupies a lot of storage space
+Through genome downloads, GERONIMO can potentially consume storage space, rapidly leading to a shortage.
+Currently, downloading genomes is an essential step for optimal GERONIMO performance.

+Regrettably, if the analysis is rerun without the `/database` folder, it will result in the need to redownload genomes, which is a highly time-consuming process.

+Nevertheless, if you do not intend to repeat the analysis and have no requirement for additional genomes or models, you are welcome to retain your results tables and plots while removing the remaining files.

+It is strongly advised against using local machines for extensive analyses.
+If you lack access to external storage space, it is recommended to divide the analysis into smaller segments, which can be later merged, as explained in the section titled `Expanding the evolutionary context`.

+Considering this limitation, I am currently working on implementing a solution that will help circumvent the need for redundant genome downloads without compromising GERONIMO performance in the future.

+You might consider deleting the `.snakemake` folder to free up storage space.
+However, please note that deleting this folder will require the reinstallation of GERONIMO dependencies when the analysis is rerun.

 ## License
 The GERONIMO is freely available for academic users.
 Usage for commercial purposes is not allowed.